 Hops

-There are hundreds of beer types, thousands of modern breweries, and tens of thousands of different beers made from these four components.
+There are hundreds of beer types, thousands of modern breweries, and thousands of beers made from these four components.

 The Types of Beer You Can Brew